 As a cause-and-effect relationship, the broken back is the effect located on the left.
-The response to the question “Why is the camel’s back broken?” is “Because of that one straw.”
-This is a simple 1-Why Cause Map™ shown below.
+The response to the question, “Why is the camel’s back broken?” is “Because of that one straw.”
+This is a simple 1-Why Cause Map™ diagram shown below.
 It’s accurate, but not complete.

-By identifying a single cause-and-effect relationship people frequently conclude that the effect has only one cause.
-This will appear to many people that the one additional straw is the root cause of the camel’s broken back.
-Watch this short video explanation that visually lays out the causes.
+By identifying a single cause-and-effect relationship, people frequently conclude that the effect has only one cause.
+This will appear to many people that the one additional straw is the root cause of the camel’s broken back, but watch the short video explanation below that visually lays out the causes.

-When organizations fall into this trap, they’ll apply a single cause approach to other problems.
-The focus of their problem-solving becomes finding the special causes, like that one straw.
+When organizations fall into the trap of one root cause, they’ll apply a single cause approach to other problems.
+The focus of their problem solving becomes finding the special causes, like that one straw.
 These are typically labeled root causes.
 That one piece of straw is essential for the incident to occur, but it’s not the only thing that’s essential.
 In many organizations, the term root cause places special emphasis on that one critical thing, that if removed, would have prevented the incident from occurring.